xcat2/confluent-docs/docs/installconfluent_rhel.md

     firewall-cmd --zone=public --add-service=https

 However, the web forwarding feature will still be blocked by firewall.
-If wanting to provide access to managed device web uis, at this time you must disable the firewall, e.g.:
+If wanting to provide access to managed device web uis, at this time you must disable the firewall, for example:

     systemctl stop firewalld
     systemctl disable firewalld

 In terms of confluent itself, it is by default set up without any user access.
 To create a user that may be used from the web interface: